Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 Inclusion criteria: confirmed diagnosis of psoriasis; moderate forms of psoriasis (Psoriatic Area and Severity Index (PASI) more than 10 points, BSA< 10%), стационарная стадия, возраст больных 6-18 лет, подписание информированного согласия.

-Exclusion criteria: age less than 6 years, presence of contraindications for phototherapy, pustular psoriasis, advanced stage, low patient compliance.
+Non-inclusion criteria: age less than 6 years, presence of contraindications for phototherapy, pustular psoriasis, advanced stage, low patient compliance.

 Results and discussion

-In most patients, there was a pronounced positive trend in relation to the clinical symptoms of the disease.
-PASI reduced by 89.5% from 11.4 (p< 0,01) до 1,2 балла (p < 0,05).
+Most patients showed pronounced positive dynamics in relation to the clinical symptoms of the disease.
+PASI was reduced by 89.5% from 11.4 (p< 0,01) до 1,2 балла (p < 0,05).
 GSS в среднем редуцировал на 93,8% с 3,2 (p < 0,05) до 0,2 балла (p < 0,05). Таким образом, у всех пациентов была отмечена клиническая ремиссия и значительное улучшение (рис.
 1).

-In accordance with the dynamics of dermatological status indices, the overall therapeutic efficacy of local UVB 311 nm therapy averaged 96%, of which clinical remission and significant improvement were observed in 84% of patients, while only improvement was observed in 4% of patients (Fig. 2).
+In accordance with the dynamics of dermatological status indices, the overall therapeutic effectiveness of local UVB 311 nm therapy averaged 96%, of which clinical remission and significant improvement were observed in 84% of patients, while only improvement was observed in 4% of patients (Fig. 2).

 PHYSIOTHERAPY, BALNEOLOGY and REHABILITATION.
 2016; 15(6)

-DOI: htpp://dx.doi.org/10.18821/1681-3456-2016-15-6-310-314
+DOI: http://dx.doi.org/10.18821/1681-3456-2016-15-6-310-314

 25 -| 20 -15 -10 -5 -